EllaKerrigan/Search.Engine.Python/README.md

 <img width="428" alt="Screenshot 2024-08-12 at 14 33 43" src="https://github.com/user-attachments/assets/f5ef680e-675b-4dea-adad-c09559d2b7bc">

-This Python project is a search engine that crawls Reddit posts and ranks them using the PageRank algorithm.
-I used reddit topics that were of relevance to myself and my friends, which made it a fun project to take on.
-The goal is to provide an example of web crawling, data processing, and search ranking.
+This Python project implements a search engine that utilizes the PageRank algorithm to rank Reddit posts.
+The project was inspired by relevant Reddit topics shared by myself and my peers, adding an element of personal engagement to the development process.
+The primary objective is to demonstrate techniques in web crawling, data processing, and search ranking.

-Features:
+Key Features:

-1. Crawls Reddit Posts: Extracts posts and comments from specified subreddits.
+- Reddit Post Crawling: Extracts posts and comments from designated subreddits.
-2. PageRank Algorithm: Ranks posts based on their relevance and importance.
+- PageRank Algorithm: Ranks posts based on their relevance and significance.
-3. Search Functionality: Allows users to search for posts and view ranked results.
+- Search Functionality: Provides a search interface for users to find posts and view results sorted by rank.

-Requirements:
+Technical Requirements:

-1.PRAW (Reddit API) to crawl
-2.BeautifulSoup to parse HTML content 3.Multiprocessing library to crawl multiple subreddits at once 4.Data Indexer (PyLucene)
-5.Web Page Hoster (Django)
-6.Database
+- PRAW: For accessing Reddit's API to crawl posts and comments.
+- BeautifulSoup: For parsing HTML content.
+- Multiprocessing Library: To enable concurrent crawling of multiple subreddits.
+- PyLucene: For indexing and searching data.
+- Django: For hosting the web interface.
+- Database: For storing crawled data and search results.